chibiboba/JS-120/aaaa Notes/Lesson 3 Notes.md

 ------

-##### Terminology: Object prototype vs Constructor's prototype object
+##### Terminology confusion: prototype

-- The terminology of constructor prototypes and object prototypes is extremely confusing.
-Note in particular that we use the term "prototype" to refer to 2 distinct but related concepts:
+- prototype refers to an object's prototype
+- It also refers to a property called "prototype" on a constructor.

+<u>**An object's prototype**</u>:

+- Referenced by  dunder proto `__proto__`

 - If `bar` is an object, then the object from which `bar` inherits is the **object prototype**.

+- An **object's prototype**  is what the current object's `[[prototype]]` or `__prototype__` property references.
+  - It is the object that the current object inherits from.
   - By default, constructor functions set the object prototype for the objects they create to the constructor's prototype object.

+<u>**Constructor's prototype object**</u>

-  - The **constructor's prototype object** /  **function prototype** / **`prototype` property** is an object that the constructor uses as the object prototype for the objects it creates.
+- Known as **constructor's prototype object** /  **function prototype** / **`prototype` property**

-    - In other words, each object that the constructor creates inherits from the constructor's prototype object.
+- Referenced by `Constructor.prototype`

+- "prototype" is the name for a specific property in the object form of Functions (constructors).
-    - The constructor stores its prototype object in its `prototype` property; that is, if the constructor's name is `Foo`, then `Foo.prototype` references the constructor's prototype object.
+- The constructor stores the prototype object in its `prototype` property; that is, if the constructor's name is `Foo`, then `Foo.prototype` references the constructor's prototype object.
-- It's easy to get confused about the differences between these two kinds of prototypes.
-Be sure you understand the differences before moving on.
+  - This  prototype object is the object that instance objects inherit from.
+  - each object that the constructor creates inherits from the constructor's prototype object.
+  - Note, it's not the constructor**'s** prototype!
+It's the constructor prototype.

 - In most cases, when we talk about a **prototype** without being more explicit, we mean an **object prototype**.
 We'll talk about the constructor's prototype, the function prototype, or the `prototype` property when talking about a constructor's prototype object.
 - Note that constructors don't inherit from the constructor's prototype object.
 Instead, the objects that the constructor creates inherit from it.
 - At this point, you may want to rewatch the first 12 minutes of the [JavaScript OOP video](https://www.youtube.com/watch?v=-N9tBvlO9Bo&feature=youtu.be) that you watched earlier.
 The discussion of the differences between the object prototype (what the speaker calls *dunder proto* or `__proto__`) and the constructor's prototype object should help clarify these differences.